ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 to configure headers or integrate your preferred caching plugin.

 == Keyword Research ==
 After configuring credentials in **Gm2 → Google OAuth Setup**, connect your Google account from **SEO → Connect Google Account**.
 The plugin automatically fetches your available Analytics Measurement IDs and Ads Customer IDs so you can select them from dropdown menus.
-Use the **Keyword Research** tab to generate ideas via the Google Keyword Planner.
+Use the **Keyword Research** tab or the AI SEO workflow to generate ideas via the Google Keyword Planner.
 To fetch keywords you must enter a Google Ads developer token, connect a Google account with Ads access, and select a valid Ads customer ID (without dashes, e.g., `1234567890`).
 Missing or invalid credentials will result in empty or failed searches.
 If your developer token belongs to a manager account, provide the optional Login Customer ID so the value is sent with each request.

+Keyword metrics include **Avg.
+Monthly Searches**, **competition**, **3‑month change** and **year-over-year change**.
+These values refine the seed keywords returned by ChatGPT and are sorted by popularity when displayed in the AI SEO modal.

 The Google Ads request also requires a language constant and a geo target constant.
 These values are configurable on the same screen and default to `languageConstants/1000` (English) and `geoTargetConstants/2840` (United States).
 If either option is missing or invalid, the keyword search will fail with an error.